magpylib/magpylib/docs/_pages/docu/docu_magpylib_api.md

 (docu-units)=
 ## Units

-For historical reasons Magpylib is by default set up for the following units
+For historical reasons Magpylib used non-SI units until Version 4.
+Starting with version 5 all inputs and outputs are SI-based.

 ::::{grid} 3
 :::{grid-item}